Global control aspects for long waves in nonlinear dispersive media: Further comments and open problems

 The problems in this work were solved requiring some conditions over the constants of the system, namely $\alpha$, $\mu$ and $\zeta $.
 Under the conditions $\alpha < 0$ and $\zeta - \mu > 0$, we find eigenfunctions associated to the operator $ L $ that define an orthonormal basis in $L^{2}(\mathbb{T}) \times L^{2}(\mathbb{T})$, so through a spectral analysis we were able to show, using the \textit{moment method} \cite{Russell}, that linear system \eqref{openloopsystem_int} is exactly controllable.

-In addition, the global control problems are also verified thanks to the soothing properties of the Bourgain spaces.
+In addition, the global control problems are also verified thanks to the smoothing properties of the Bourgain spaces.
 This is the main novelty in this work, since it is not to our knowledge that systems like \eqref{systema} have global control properties (see \cite{capistranokp2020,micu2} for local results).
 In fact, the main tool used here is Bourgain spaces in different dispersions.
 With the smoothing properties of the Bourgain spaces in hand, the propagation of singularities showed in \cite{laurent2010}, for the single KdV equation, can be extended to the coupled KdV system defined by the operator $ L $ and together with the \textit{bilinear estimates} and a \textit{unique continuation property} we can achieve the global control results.

+It important to point out that even Bourgain spaces are important to establish the results for data in $L^2_0(\mathbb{T})\times L^2_0(\mathbb{T})$, the propagation of compactness property is fundamental to obtain our global results.
+Indeed, in \cite{Russel96} Bourgain spaces were used however the results were local and the arguments there were ``basically" small perturbations of linear results.

-However, there is a drawback in this method, we are able to solve these global control problems only with two controls input.
+Finally, there is a drawback in our method, we are able to solve these global control problems only with two controls input.
 The use of a control in one of the equations is still an open issue.